AudreyBurki/Lab-News/index.md

 ### New Project funded (May 2021)
-The DFG approved the second phase of the SFB 1287 "Variability in language".
+The DFG approved the second phase of the SFB 1287 "Variability in language" (read more [here](https://www.uni-potsdam.de/en/pressreleases/detail/2021-05-26-double-success-funding-extension-for-the-dfg-collaborative-research-centers-at-the-unive).

 Our project in the SFB will examine how speakers plan their speech ahead and whether advanced planning depends on available resources (manipulated using a driving simulator).

 ### New paper accepted in Journal of Cognitive Neuroscience (May 2021)